 Across the world, Corrective Services chaplains carry out a ministry of compassion and hope, and are often at the forefront of movements towards justice for both victims and offenders.

 A volunteer chaplain will need to have the appropriate qualities, training and/or experience, and be willing to undergo the Security Clearance and Security Training arranged by the Queensland Corrective Services.
-Contact the UnitingCare Community Volunteer Management team to talk about your options to join us.
+Contact the UnitingCare Queensland Volunteer Management team to talk about your options to join us.

 Queensland Corrective Services seeks to provide educational programs to aid in the rehabilitation of offenders.
 Our Prison Ministry service has the privilege of offering a range of volunteer programs in a number of Centres, including art and music for young men, a music group for women, and a music group for babies, toddlers and mothers.
 If you have skills in any of these areas we would love to hear from you.